-The Contractor shall also inform enrollees that oral interpretation services are available in any language, and alternative communication formats are available for enrollees who have hearing or vision impairment.
+The Contractor shall also inform members that oral interpretation services are available in any language, and alternative communication formats are available for members who have hearing or vision impairment.

-For additional information regarding the enrollee Notice of Action process, the Contractor should refer to ACOM Policy 414 and 42 CFR Part 438.
+For additional information regarding the member Notice of Adverse Benefit Determination process, the Contractor should refer to ACOM Policy 414 and 42 CFR Part 438.
+For additional information regarding member information requirements, the Contractor should refer to ACOM Policy 404.
 Failure to comply with any of these provisions may result in an imposition of sanctions.

-At a minimum, the Contractor's Grievance and Appeal System Standards and Policy shall specify:
+At a minimum, the Contractor must comply with the following Grievance and Appeal System Standards and incorporate these requirements into its policies and/or procedures: